 Some jurisdictions do not allow the disclaimer of certain warranties or the limitation or exclusion of liability for certain types of damages.
 Accordingly, some of the above disclaimers and limitations may not apply to you.
 In such jurisdictions, the aforementioned exclusions to liability are limited to the fullest extent permitted by law.

-In our sole discretion, we may elect to cancel or terminate your ability to use the Website, or any parts thereof, at any time without notice to you.
+In our sole discretion, we may elect to cancel or terminate your ability to access or use the Website, or any parts thereof, at any time without notice to you.

 Choice of Law